wheels-dev/wheels.dev/guides/displaying-views-to-users/form-helpers-and-showing-errors.md

 ### Special Form Helpers

-CFWheels provides a few extra form helpers that make it easier for you to generate accessible fields for dates and/or times.
+Wheels provides a few extra form helpers that make it easier for you to generate accessible fields for dates and/or times.
 These also bind to properties that are of type `DATE, TIMESTAMP, DATETIME`, etc.

 We won't go over these in detail, but here is a list of the date and time form helpers available: